2016 World Snooker Championship: Qualifying

-Round 1

-Players in bold denote match winners.

-Round 2

-Players in bold denote match winners.

-Round 3

-Winning players qualified for the main tournament.
 Players in bold denote match winners.

 Century breaks

 Televised stage centuries

 There were 86 century breaks made by 24 players in the televised stage of the World Championship, equalling the record set the year before.
 For every century break made during the 17-day championship in Sheffield, the title sponsor, Betfred, donated £200 to the Bluebell Wood Children's Hospice.
 The donation was rounded up to £25,000 as the goal of 70 centuries was achieved.
 Junhui made 15 centuries, one short of the record of 16 set by Hendry in 2002.